ndrean/demo-solidjs-websockets/README.md

   end

   @impl true
+  # received as we subscribed to a PubSub topic
   # brodcasted FROM the WebSocket client Solidjs.Streamer, then forward TO the browser chartHook via the channel
   def handle_info(%{topic: "streamer:"<>currency, event: "update", payload: payload}, socket)
       when currency == socket.assigns.currency do